 The Association of Programmes in Translation and Interpreting UK and Ireland is a UK Charity (Registered Charity Number 1186315) that was founded in 2017 with the participation of universities from across the UK and Ireland.
 Its dual objective is to improve the quality of translation and interpreting teaching at British and Irish institutions by allowing exchange of good practice and by creating greater links with professional associations while improving outreach by establishing links with secondary schools to help increase participation on T&I programmes.
 Membership to APTIS is open to every British or Irish HE institution that has programmes in translation and/or interpreting studies.

 Elected Executive Committee

 President: Dr JC Penet

-Dr JC Penet is a Senior Lecturer in Translation Studies and the Director of the BA in Translation and Interpreting at Newcastle University’s School of Modern Languages.
+Dr JC Penet is a Senior Lecturer in Translation Studies and Director of the BA in Translation and Interpreting at Newcastle University’s School of Modern Languages.
 Prior to joining Newcastle University in 2010, he was a Lecturer in French at the University of the West of England, where he also taught on the online MA in Translation.
 He is a Senior Fellow of the Higher Education Academy (SFHEA).

 Vice-President: Dr Olga Castro

-Dr Olga Castro is Assistant Professor in Translation Studies at the University of Warwick.
+Dr Olga Castro is Associate Professor in Translation Studies at the University of Warwick.
 Prior to this, she held different academic positions at Aston University, the University of Exeter, and the University of Vigo, Spain.
 Since 2014 she is also Fellow of the Higher Education Academy (FHEA) in the UK.
 Her most recent publications include the edited collections Feminist Translation Studies: Local and Transnational Perspectives (Routledge, 2017) and Self-Translation and Power: Negotiating Identities in Multilingual Europe (Palgrave Macmillan, 2017).
 She has also published 20 journal articles and book chapters on feminist translation, the politics of translation in non-hegemonic cultures, the transnational travels of texts and self-translation in multilingual contexts.
 She has received funding from the British Academy/Leverhulme to carry out a project entitled “Stateless Cultures in Translation: The Case of Basque, Catalan and Galician literatures in the UK” (2018-2020) as Principal Investigator.

 Secretary: Dr Anna Strowe